 There are 3 things we encourage you to do if you want to help!

-2. Search for reliable local non-profit organizations or women's shelters and donate your support to them.
+Search for reliable local non-profit organizations or women's shelters and donate your support to them.
+You can drop off actual menstual hygine products or you can donate money, both would be greatly appreciated.

 I got my cuddly buddy about a month ago (I like to get to know my toys before writing a review).
 I am very happy with it!
 It's outside is super soft and a little squishy which is so much nicer then hard plastic.
 I did have a bit of an adjustment period at the beginning because the suction is WAY stronger than my last one.
 And I mean STRONG!
 Half the time I don't even have to go past the first setting!
 I find the vibration part is definitely weaker but it's still nice, especially when you back and forth between suction and vibration.